grafana/metrictank/docs/quick-start-docker.md

 ```
 cd docker
 docker-compose up

-# if this gives you the error: "service 'version' doesn't have any configuration options"
-# your version of `docker-compose` is too old and you need to update to >=1.7.
 ```

+If this gives you the error `service 'version' doesn't have any configuration options`, your version of `docker-compose` is too old and you need to update to >=1.7.

 A bunch of text will whiz past on your screen, but you should see